zuozhenggh/learning-library/oci-library/L100-LAB/Identity_Access_Management/IAM_HOL.md

 A user's permissions to access services comes from the _groups_ to which they belong.
 The permissions for a group are defined by policies.
 Policies define what actions members of a group can perform, and in which compartments.
 Users can access services and perform operations based on the policies set for the groups of which they are members.

-We'll create users, groups, and policies to understand the concept.
+We'll create a user, a group, and a security policy to understand the concept.

 1. Sign in to the console, on the **Menu** click **Identity**, then select **Groups**.